nlordell/dappcon-2022-smart-orders/doc/slides.md

 Also, since this is just a Smart Contract `CALL`, the logic that verifies the signature can be arbitrary and make use of any on-chain state that it wants.

 With respect to CoW Protocol orders, the flow now becomes:
-1. Like before, prepare your order, i.e. the strucuted order data
+1. Like before, prepare your order, i.e. the structured order data
 2. Like before, hash this structured data into a 32-byte digest
 3. Unlike before, call the `isValidSignature` on the Smart Contract signer instead of performing the usual ECDSA signature recovery and validation